LexicaLLM/Lexica/README.md

 ## Disabling Anonymized Tracking

-By default, Agenta automatically reports anonymized basic usage statistics.
-This helps us understand how Agenta is used and track its overall usage and growth.
+By default, Lexica automatically reports anonymized basic usage statistics.
+This helps us understand how Lexica is used and track its overall usage and growth.
 This data does not include any sensitive information.
 To disable anonymized telemetry, follow these steps:

-- For web: Set `TELEMETRY_TRACKING_ENABLED` to `false` in your `agenta-web/.env` file.
+- For web: Set `TELEMETRY_TRACKING_ENABLED` to `false` in your `Lexica-web/.env` file.
-- For CLI: Set `telemetry_tracking_enabled` to `false` in your `~/.agenta/config.toml` file.
+- For CLI: Set `telemetry_tracking_enabled` to `false` in your `~/.Lexica/config.toml` file.

 ## Contributing

-We warmly welcome contributions to Agenta.
+We warmly welcome contributions to Lexica.
 Feel free to submit issues, fork the repository, and send pull requests.

 We are usually hanging in our Slack.
 Feel free to [join our Slack and ask us anything](https://join.slack.com/t/agenta-hq/shared_invite/zt-2yewk6o2b-DmhyA4h_lkKwecDtIsj1AQ)